javascript-tutorial/en.javascript.info/1-js/09-classes/04-private-protected-properties-methods/article.md

 }
 ```

-In many scenarios such limitation is too severe.
+In many scenarios this limitation is too severe.
 If we extend a `CoffeeMachine`, we may have legitimate reasons to access its internals.
 That's why protected fields are used more often, even though they are not supported by the language syntax.

 ````warn header="Private fields are not available as this[name]"
 Private fields are special.